Glasgow City Mission

 Glasgow City Mission is a Christian charitable organisation whose remit covers Glasgow, Scotland.
 It is dedicated to sharing the Gospel of Jesus Christ and providing practical help and support to homeless and disadvantaged people.
 Its headquarters are on Crimea Street, Glasgow with a "Child and Family Centre" in Govan and an "Overnight Welcome Centre" open during winter.

 History

 The Mission was founded in 1826 by David Nasmith and was the first official City Mission in the world.

 Projects

 Evening Drop in

 Glasgow City Mission's city centre project in Crimea Street is open from 10am to 8pm every weekday.
-Lunch is served from 1pm till 2pm and dinner 6:30pm till 8pm.
+Lunch is served from 1 pm to 2 pm and dinner 6:30 pm to 8 pm.
 Glasgow City Mission staff and volunteers are available all day to advocate for those affected by homelessness and poverty.

 Glasgow City Mission runs a number of events and clubs throughout the week ranging from art and IT classes to advice on housing and monetary issues.